 How to make pickles

-Kosher dills are not kosher because they are made according to Jewish dietary laws, per say.
+Kosher dills are not kosher because they are made according to Jewish dietary laws, per se.
 They are called “Kosher” because they follow the traditional method of lacto-fermentation using just salt and water to preserve them.
 Kosher pickles are traditionally made with just 4 ingredients — small cucumbers, dill, garlic, and non-iodized salt, sometimes called “Kosher” salt.
-What is sold in sealed jars as “Kosher” pickles are a vinegar pickle with garlic and dill, not a traditional Kosher dill pickle.
+What is sold in sealed jars as “Kosher” pickles are vinegar pickles with garlic and dill, not traditional Kosher dill pickles.
 That’s why the jars of pickles at the grocery store don’t taste like Bubbe’s pickles.
 You might find authentic Kosher pickles at a Jewish deli in the pickle barrel.
 Or you can make them at home.
 Keep reading and you’ll learn how to make pickles just like grandma.

 In July, I bought 5 lbs. of organic pickling cucumbers at the farmer’s market, when they were cheap.
 I took them home and made 3 – 2 quart jars of kosher dill pickles – one jar using all the smaller cukes, whole, and two jars using sliced cucumbers from the larger pickling cukes in the bag.
 In the warm July days, the pickles fermented quickly on the counter and were ready to refrigerate within a week.
 But don’t taste them yet.
 Once the active fermentation stops, they need at least a month for the garlic and dill flavours to permeate the jar of pickles.

 Now, in January, they are even tastier than they were in August.
-The pickles are still crunchy and the active bacteria is ready to inoculate any batch of fermented vegetables that I want to get going now – even Kimchi, that makes use of the abundant Chinese cabbage and daikon radishes that are in season all winter.
+The pickles are still crunchy and the active bacteria are ready to inoculate any batch of fermented vegetables that I want to get going now – even Kimchi, which makes use of the abundant Chinese cabbage and daikon radishes that are in season all winter.

 A wine fermentation lock (optional)